Activities for High Schools

 Italy Writes (not currently available for ASL)

-Italy Writes, JCU’s national Creative Writing Contest for high school students whose primary language of instruction is not English.
+Italy Writes is JCU’s national Creative Writing Contest for high school students whose primary language of instruction is not English.
 Since 2010, this contest has encouraged and recognized excellence in students developing their creative voice in the English language.
 Deadline for entries to contest: 1 April.

 JCU’s Institute for Entrepreneurship offers this national, English-language pitching competition for Italian high-school students - Italy Pitches.
 Participating students will select a non-profit organization, study it and create a pitch to convince the audience to donate to its cause.
 This activity offers 10 hours for Alternanza Scuola Lavoro.
 Deadline to register class: 15 November.